 3. Challenges of Interdisciplinary Teams

 One way to increase accessibility of services and early intervention is by employing social workers in host settings, host agencies, or settings where the primary focus of service delivery may not be social work in nature.
-Host settings employing social workers may include schools, hospitals, the military, services for homeless populations, and the criminal justice system, among others.
-While employing social workers in these types of settings is beneficial for the client and the agency for a variety of reasons, it also presents challenges in terms of working as part of an interdisciplinary team.
+Host settings employing social workers may include schools, hospitals, the military, services for homeless populations, and the criminal justice system.
+While employing social workers in these types of settings is beneficial for the client and the agency for various reasons, it also presents challenges in working as part of an interdisciplinary team.
 Settings whose primary focus is not mental health may have lack of education regarding mental health needs.
-Other team members may not see the value of the work the social worker does with the client, particularly if they do not understand mental health or feel that there are other more important competing priorities.
+Other team members may not see the value of the social worker's work with the client, particularly if they do not understand mental health or feel that there are other more important competing priorities.
 One benefit to have social workers in these settings is to minimize the time it takes for a client to get the needed services, as well as eliminating the need for referrals and long wait times to access outside services.
 Social workers are also able to advocate on behalf of their client as well as provide education on mental health related information to other team members.

 Read more of FSU online's top Master of Social Work blogs below: